 Why would Vladimir Putin want Donald Trump in the White House over Hillary Clinton?
-Certainly, Putin had a personal animus toward Clinton who served as Secretary of State under Obama.
-But much more than that, Putin wanted the Mr. Trump in the Oval Office to do nothing more than what former Trump campaign manager Corey Lewandowski suggested during the 2016 campaign, “let Trump be Trump”.
+For one thing, Putin had a personal animus toward Clinton who served as Secretary of State under Obama.
+But more than that, Putin wanted Trumpster in the Oval Office to do nothing more than what former Trump campaign manager Corey Lewandowski suggested during the 2016 campaign, “let Trump be Trump”.
 Because from the Russian standpoint, Trump being Trump would be plenty good enough.
 They knew this guy.
 He’s got oligarch envy.
 Him we can use.

 Even better, with DJT in office, America would tear itself apart, split along the Trumpian divide.
 And now as the country is doing just that – anybody watching the Judiciary Committee hearings on Supreme Court nominee Judge Brett Kavanaugh? – the president maintains his search for a means to hold off the tightening vise of justice as a lifetime of mendacity comes under review.

-Perhaps most troubling, tbough, this internal division makes us vulnerable to an opportunistic adversary, somebody willing to call Trump’s bluff, as he is the prototypical backyard bully.
-Yes, som e nation is going to seize on our current fever dream.
-And know what, the world will applaud, at least initially, until they ask us to come back as our old, reliable, sober selves again.
+Perhaps most troubling, tbough, this internal division makes us vulnerable to an opportunistic adversary, some country willing to call Trump’s bluff, as he is the prototypical backyard bully.
+Yes, some nation is going to seize on our current fever dream.
+And you know what?
+The world might even applaud, at least initially, until they realize what the world would be without our ideals – as imperfect lavas we may carry them forward.
+Then they would beg us to come back as our old, reliable, sober selves again.

-But he decided to throw his orange twirl into the ring instead and run for office.
+But instead he decided to throw his orange swirl into the ring and run for office.
 The spotlight was just too bright to ignore.
-And once there his narcissism found a reservoir of disgruntled citizens so upset with the status quo that they were willing to take him seriously, to accept his reality TV run on The Apprentice as a proper audition for the presidency.
+And once there his narcissism found a deep reservoir of disgruntled citizens so upset with the status quo that they were willing to take him seriously, to accept his reality TV run on The Apprentice as a proper audition for the presidency.

 In an ever changing, increasingly competitive world, it is not hard to see it heading toward an Asian-centric focus in a matter of a few more years.
 For them, Trump is like the lottery coming in.

 “Jesus, really?
 They actually picked that guy?!
-Thank the Lord and pass the ammunition.”
+Thank the Lord and pass the greenhouse gasses.”